netsage-project/netsage-pipeline/docs/02_DOCKER.md

 }
 ```

-3. Comment out the `rabbitmq {...}` block in conf-logstash/99-outputs.conf if you do not want to also send logstash output to RabbitMQ.
+2. Comment out the `rabbitmq {...}` block in conf-logstash/99-outputs.conf if you do not want to also send logstash output to RabbitMQ.

+3. Run the containers using the following line:  ```docker-compose -f docker-compose.yml  -f docker-compose.develop.yml up  -d```

 ## Running the Containers